SamDeka28/lane-js/readme.md

 - Multipath routes

 ### CHANGELOGS
+- Added namespaces in urlConfigs
 - Added `pathify` for modular dependency of urlConfigs
 - Removed Route generation
 - Removed dependency of configs/config.json and configs/paths.map.json

 > From this version, /generatePathMap has been disabled.
 There is no need of registering a route.
-A route is automatically registered and made available for use once it is defined in the urlConfig/index.js
+A route is automatically registered and made available for use once it is defined in the urlConfig

 ## A Quick guide to start with LaneJs
 To quickly get started with LaneJs, go to  [https://github.com/SamDeka28/lanify](https://github.com/SamDeka28/lanify) and clone the repo.